PAIR-code/lit/documentation/api.md

 [UI guide](./ui_guide.md) and the
 [frontend developer guide](./frontend_development.md).

-[^1]: Naming is just a happy coincidence; the Language Interpretability Tool is
+[^1]: Naming is just a happy coincidence; the Learning Interpretability Tool is
       not related to the Lit projects.

 ## Adding Models and Data